curateteaching/digitalpedagogy/keywords/online.md

 * Artifact type: Assignments
 * Source URL: [https://dailyconnector.wordpress.com/](https://dailyconnector.wordpress.com/)
-* Artifact permissions: CC-BY 4.0
+* Artifact permissions: unclear; It is affiliated with CLMOOC which is CC-BY 4.0.
 * Copy of Artifact: [The Daily Connector](files/online-dailyconnector.pdf)
 * Creator and Affiliation: Connected Courses